Nileshgithub23/Jenkins_Upgradev3/README.md

 ## Background

-Jenkins is a popular automation server used by development teams for continuous integration and continuous delivery (CI/CD) purposes.
+Jenkins is a popular automation server developed teams use for continuous integration and continuous delivery (CI/CD) purposes.
 As Jenkins evolves, it is crucial to keep your Jenkins server up-to-date to benefit from the latest features, improvements, and security updates.

 This repository aims to provide a seamless upgrade process for Jenkins users who want to migrate to version 3.0 or any subsequent versions.